 Attention!
 Bergamot essential oil can irritate the skin and increase sensitivity to UV radiation.
 Never apply pure bergamot essential oil on skin or mucosa!

-Before applying on the skin, dilute with carrier oil, rich cream or lotion.
-Bergamot essential oil is NOT recommended to use in bath.
-It is safe to use in diffuser next to babies from 6 months old.
+Before applying on the skin, dilute with a carrier oil, rich cream or lotion.
+Bergamot essential oil is NOT recommended to use in the bath.
+It is safe to use in a diffuser next to babies from 6 months old.
 It is safe for pregnant and nursing women.

 How to use:

 - Diffuse bergamot essential oil in an electric diffuser.
-It will help to clean the air from bacteria and viruses, and it will scent your home with a wonderful aroma.
-Bergamot essential oil, among other properties is highly antibacterial!
+It will help to clean the air from bacteria and viruses, and will fill your home with a wonderful aroma.
+Bergamot essential oil, among other properties, is highly antibacterial!
 During the day, add 6 to 8 drops of bergamot essential oil to the diffuser, 3 to 4 drops at night.
-Try an amazing duo before bedtime – 3 drops of bergamot with 2 drops of lavender essential oil.
-This synergy will sooth and will help to fall asleep faster.
+Try this amazing duo before bedtime – 3 drops of bergamot with 2 drops of lavender essential oil.
+This synergy will sooth and help you fall asleep faster.

 - For an evening of romance with your beloved one, blend 4 drops of bergamot essential oil with 2 drops of ylang-ylang essential oil!

 - Prepare an amazing massage blend (adults only!).
 To 50ml of carrier oil (such as sweet almond) add around 10 drops (not more than that) of bergamot essential oil.

 - Bergamot essential oil has a beneficial effect on the digestive system.
 Massage the blend (50ml of carrier oil (such as sweet almond) plus 10 drops of bergamot essential oil) to your abdominal area if you have trapped gas, feel bloated or have a stomach bug.
 In this case, bergamot essential oil is a great natural first aid!